Ausiarm/T3A1/README.md

 Firstly, what is source control?
   * Taken directly from the Atlassian [documentation](https://www.atlassian.com/git/tutorials/what-is-version-control), source control and version control are two terms that are used interchangeably and should not be confused for separate systems.
 These terms are used to describe the process of both tracking and managing the changes that are made to software on a project.
 This process follows the same rules whether utilized on an individual level or all the way up to enterprise level.
-  * In other words, when utilizing source control, a team or individual can keep track of how they are changing code and once at a stable point, with source control, they can either commit their changes or revert them without harming the overall project.
+  * In other words, when utilizing source control, a team or individual can keep track of how they are changing code.
+Once at a stable point, with source control, they can either commit their changes or revert them without harming the overall project.

 So, how should version control be conceptualized?
   * The best way to think of version or source control is to imagine that it is the basic outlines of a process or protocol that leads to more efficient and safer working when it comes to source code.
 By following these basic outlines, a team utilizing source control methods can protect their work from being permanently altered or damaged without consent or design.